Using words that have been proven to work.

 A copywriting “swipe file” is a collection of winning ads.
 Sales letters, space ads, headline collections, plus bits and pieces of copy that have been marketplace proven to make big money.
 A carefully collected swipe file is the essential starting point for most new copywriting campaigns.

 It’s a bit like why lawyers begin with a basic form when drafting a new legal document, or why web designers start with a basic code structure.
-Start with something that has proven efficacy, and customize from there.
+Start with something solid, and customize from there.

 The problem with the swipe file approach is context.
 Many new and inexperienced writers (and often many pros) will miss the mark when trying to adapt past copy to a new situation.